tanishqraghuwanshi678-afk/Vityarthi/README.md

     "contact": "9876543210"
 }

-🟩 Main Components
+#  Main Components:

-List (lost_items) to store items
+-List (lost_items) to store items.

-Dictionary for each item’s details
+-Dictionary for each item’s details.

-Menu loop for interaction
+-Menu loop for interaction.

-Conditionals for each user choice
+-Conditionals for each user choice.

-🟨 Example Code Snippet
+#  Example Code Snippet:
 lost_items = []

 while True: